opentensor/old-docs/src/nested/Mechanisms.md

 Servers receive two separate assessments from Validators that are combined to determine their Tao inflation, thus acting as an incentive.
 ​

-- The first assessment is the consensus score and is determined by the number of approval votes given by validators (trust).
+- The first assessment is the consensus score, which is determined by the number of approval votes given by validators (trust).
 This score is not earned in a linear fashion, as Validators with more stake (Tao) are able to distribute a greater number of votes.
 The score is also regularized by a sigmoid function: if less than 51% of the votes a Server receives are positive, the score is reduced exponentially, if more than 51% are positive, it is likewise inflated.
 - This consensus score is then combined with the rank - numerical determinant of value - achieved to determine the server's Tao inflation.
-Again, this score (rank) is skewed: it is combination of weights set by the validator, and the stake of that validator.
+Again, this score (rank) is skewed: it is a combination of weights set by the validator and the stake of that validator.
 ​

 Validators, as well, are subject to a set of conditions to incentivize right conduct in the system.